-What Is the Mean of Red Flag Indicators for AML-CTF?
+What Does Red Flag Indicators Mean for AML-CTF?

 Red flag 1: The client is overly secret or evasive about:

 - why they choose the payment method they used for the transaction

 - refuses to provide information, data, and the necessary documents

 - uses an email address that cannot be found on the Internet

 - a partner associated or known or known to a person involved in or suspected of terrorist or terrorist financing activities

 - asks repeated questions about procedures for implementing standards